GoodRx/ansible-cached-lookup/README.md

-:warning: **This project is no longer being maintained and has been archived** :warning:
+:warning: **This project is no longer being maintained and will be deprecated on 10/1/2024** :warning:

 # ansible-cached-lookup